WaseemCake/vue-bing-maps/README.md

-Many Thanks to Kenneth Sullivan !!
+Many Thanks to Kenneth Sullivan !! https://github.com/ksullivan1856/vue-bing-maps

+Additional changes were made as per the requirements

 vue-bing-maps